Skip to main content

 Your body is designed to react to external demands, and navigating the line between a helpful resource and a mandatory obligation requires a clear understanding of your own autonomy.
 The legal framework surrounding these programs is designed to protect that very autonomy, ensuring your participation is a conscious choice, not a condition of your employment.

-A is considered truly voluntary when you can decline to participate without facing any penalty.
+A wellness program is considered truly voluntary when you can decline to participate without facing any penalty.
 This means your employer cannot deny you health coverage, limit your benefits, or take any negative employment action against you if you choose not to join or fail to meet a specific health target.

 The architecture of the law recognizes that your health journey is profoundly personal.
-A protocol that benefits one individual may be inappropriate for another, and the decision to share deeply personal must remain yours alone.
+A protocol that benefits one individual may be inappropriate for another, and the decision to share deeply personal health information must remain yours alone.

 A program’s voluntary nature is defined by the absence of penalties for non-participation.